Hanchen-Wang/MyHomepage/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Australian Artificial Intellegence Institution, University of Technology Sydney
+- name: AAII, University of Technology Sydney
   url: ""

 # Short bio (displayed in user profile at end of posts)